-The recommended reference for this publication is: Conservation and Parks Commission, 2019, Mid-term review of performance of the Forest Management Plan 2014-2023.
-Conservation and Parks Commission, Perth.
+The recommended reference for this publication is: Conservation and Parks Commission, 2018, Mid-term review of performance of the Forest Management Plan 2014-2023.
+Draft for public comment, Conservation and Parks Commission, Perth.

 This document is available in alternative formats on request.